FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 Likely one of NOMAD's most recognized and beloved features is _drag-and-drop parsing_.
 We understand that annotating data, keeping track of all steps involved, is most often a time-consuming, painful process.
-Still, good _research data management_ is central to good scientific reporting.
+Still, effective _research data management_ is central to good scientific reporting.
 The NOMAD parsers significantly offload a lot of this burden from the scientist, freeing up their time to keep pushing boundaries.
 Parsers _automate the conversion_ of a file format common to a specific piece of software or a community into the NOMAD format.
 The schema for computational techniques was introduced in the previous section.